What is Re engagement Email Campaign? Actionable Tips and Best Practices

 Marketers lose close to 25% of subscribers every year due to attrition.
 Re engagement campaigns are a way to reconnect with these customers who have not interacted with your brand in a while.

-What is a Re-engagement Email Campaign?
+What is Re engagement Email Campaign?

 Subscribers might lose interest in your emails for different reasons, such as: